Obstetrics is the art of looking after pregnancy and help assist the delivery of your baby.

 Antenatal visits help detect and treat problems that may arise during pregnancy.

-Antenatal visits will be adjusted according to your needs and how your pregnancy is progressing.
+Antenatal visits will be individualised according to your needs and how your pregnancy is progressing.

 It will allow me to take all the details we need to plan your care.